-Note: If the Simple DNS resolution is enabled (see below), the forwarding rules are applied only if the DNS module is not able to respond by using the information in the hosts system file and/or by the DHCP lease table.
+Note: If the Simple DNS resolution is enabled (see below), the forwarding rules are applied only if the DNS module is not able to respond by using the information in the hostname table and/or by the DHCP lease table.

-Clicking on the Define button in the DNS module configuration (see figure 9.1) opens a dialog for setting of rules concerning forwarding of DNS queries.
+Clicking on the Define button in the DNS module configuration opens a dialog for setting of rules concerning forwarding of DNS queries.